Maurice Thorez: World War II

-Following the Molotov–Ribbentrop Pact of 1939 and the subsequent Soviet participation in the invasion of Poland, the Communist Party was against the French war effort and so was outlawed: the Communist Party did not support what the Nazis stood for but supported the Soviet Union's tactical treaty with Germany in order to direct German aggression away from the USSR and toward Great Britain.
-Its publications were banned and many party members were interned.
+Following the Molotov–Ribbentrop Pact of 1939 and the subsequent Soviet response to German invasion of Poland, the Communist Party was against the French war effort against Soviet Union, because the Daladier government planned sending troops to fight against Soviet Union.
+The party was outlawed by the French government.
+The Party supported the Soviet Union's tactical treaty with Germany in order to direct German aggression away from the USSR and toward the United Kingdom and France.
+For impeding the fight against the Nazis, the Party's publications were banned and many Party members were interned.
 Thorez himself had his passport revoked.
 Shortly thereafter, he was drafted.